bandesz/AirConnect-Synology/README.md

 A minimal Synology 1.1 package for [AirConnect](https://github.com/philippe44/AirConnect ).
 It's tested on Synology RT2600.

+It allows you to use AirPlay to stream to UPnP/Sonos devices.

 Currently it only runs the airupnp process with the following options:

 ```